saurabhkoshatwar/saurabhkoshatwar/README.md

 I enjoy participating in hackathons.
 <ul>
-<li>● I secured 3rd rank in the HackerRank global coding competition.</li>
+<li>I secured 3rd rank in the HackerRank global coding competition.</li>
-<li>● Received a grand prize of £ 250 & pilot grant of £ 10,000 for being 3rd out of 30+ teams across Los Angeles and London in NeuroHack Hackathon 2022.</li>
+<li>Received a grand prize of £ 250 & pilot grant of £ 10,000 for being 3rd out of 30+ teams across Los Angeles and London in NeuroHack Hackathon 2022.</li>
 <ul>

 You can find me on <a href="mailto:saurabhkoshatwar1996@gmail.com"><img height="30" src="/images/gmail.png" ></a> or on <a href="https://www.linkedin.com/in/saurabhkoshatwar/"><img height="30" src="/images/linkedin.png"></a>.